Main fundraiser photo

 Hello,

-My name is Karam and I'm asking for help to evacuate from Gaza to Egypt along with my five brothers and sisters, mom and aunt.
+My name is Karam and I'm asking for help to survive in Gaza along with my five brothers and sisters, mom and aunt.
+We are in need of the basics: food, clothing, and medical treatment.

 My family and I are currently living in a small tent in Deir al-Balah in central Gaza, after being displaced several times from our home.
-We do not feel safe, as there is no safe place in Gaza.
+Many displaced families in Gaza have ended up in Deir al-Balah.
+Even though it is full of tents with displaced civilians - families like mine - there are still bombings from the Israeli military here and we never feel safe.

 I would like to tell you a little about myself, as well as my family and what we have been through since last October.
 I am 20 years old and my brothers and sisters are: Mahmoud, 18; Amneh, 15; Saja, 12; Zaina, 9 and six year old Mohammed.